alfords/EDA_Course-Project-1/README.md

 pixels and a height of 480 pixels.

 * Name each of the plot files as `plot1.png`, `plot2.png`, `plot3.png',
-and `plot4.png'.
+`plot4.png'.

 * Create the R code files include `plot1.R`, `plot2.R`, `plot3.R`,
-and `plot4.R` that build the corresponding plots
+`plot4.R` that build the corresponding plots

-* Add the PNG file and R code file to your git repository
+* Add the PNG file and R code file to the git repository

-When you are finished with the assignment, push your git repository to GitHub so that the GitHub version of your repository is up to date.
-There should be four PNG files and four R code files.

-The four plots that you will need to construct are shown below.
+The four plots are shown below.

 ### Plot 1